Technical SEO for SaaS: Which Technical Factors Have Impact? (2024)

 You’ll want to take a much deeper dive into what exactly is going on behind the scenes.

-6. If we’re serving multiple languages and multiple countries, do we have our International SEO in check?
+6. If we serve multiple languages and countries, do we have our International SEO in check?

 Multi-language and multi-location SEO is probably one of the more involved SEO action items within the Technical SEO bucket that deserves alone its own deep dive, but high-level we often times see: